-3.6 Groundwater Sampling and Analysis
+3.4 Second Mobilization - Groundwater Sampling and Analysis

-A minimum of two weeks following development of the new monitoring wells, CDM Smith will conduct groundwater sampling at the six newly installed wells, six existing wells on the New Process Cleaners property, and nine of the permanent/temporary wells (three temporary and six permanent) on the adjacent commercial property (total of 21 monitoring wells) (Figure 6).
-The existing wells to be sampled will be confirmed during the monitoring well survey described in Section 3.2.
-This work will include coordination of sample bottles and coolers with the NYSDEC Callout Laboratory, pre-field work preparation (e.g., labelling and organizing sample bottles, ordering rental field equipment, and purchasing consumable equipment items), a comprehensive synoptic round of water levels from all viable and accessible wells, purging of wells via low-flow methodology and measurement of field parameters (pH, turbidity, oxidation-reduction potential, specific conductivity, dissolved oxygen, and temperature), collection of groundwater samples from 21 monitoring wells, and shipment of samples to the NYSDEC Callout Laboratory.
-Groundwater samples will be analyzed for TCL VOCs, PFAS, 1,4-dioxane, SVOCs, PCBs, pesticides, TAL metals, total cyanide, and monitored natural attenuation (MNA) parameters.
-All groundwater samples will not be analyzed for the aforementioned list of analyte groups, with the exception of TCL VOCs.
-The frequency of the remaining analyte groups to be sampled in groundwater are discussed later in this section and are presented in Table 2.
+A minimum of two weeks following development of the new monitoring wells, CDM Smith will mobilize to the site to conduct groundwater sampling at the four newly installed wells (NPC-MW12 through NPC-MW15) and two replacement wells (replacement of NPC-MW4 and NPC-MW11) on the site (total of up to 6 monitoring wells).
+(Figure 9).
+This work will include coordination of sample bottles and coolers with the NYSDEC Callout Laboratory, pre-field work preparation (e.g., labelling and organizing sample bottles, ordering rental field equipment, and purchasing consumable equipment items), a comprehensive synoptic round of water levels from all viable and accessible wells, purging of wells via low-flow methodology and measurement of field parameters (pH, turbidity, oxidation-reduction potential, specific conductivity, dissolved oxygen, and temperature), collection of groundwater samples from eight monitoring wells, and shipment of samples to the NYSDEC Callout Laboratory.